azharzaman1/oh-my-zsh-with-pure-theme/README.md

 ```

 ## Step 4: Install Pure Theme & Fonts
+This is the only solution that works for setting up Pure prompt with Oh my Zsh on windows.
 By default, Oh My Zsh uses the `robbyrussell` theme.
 To use Pure, install it manually:

 1. Clone the Pure theme: